Emilie Lemardeley

 To be able to step back from the fast-paced life we lead.

-His understanding and support
+His understanding and support.

-Her extravagance
+Her extravagance.

 It’s a French expression: “les chiens aboient la caravane passe”.
 It’s a phrase my father often used to tell me, which means not to be too concerned about other people’s opinions.